Premium IOLs and Bladeless Cataract Surgery

 Standard or mono-focal IOLs are the most common type of IOL.
 They provide clear vision at one distance, such as distance, near, or arms-length.
 Patients who choose a standard IOL will still need glasses for other distances.
 For example, if a patient elects a standard/mono-focal IOL to see at a distance, they can expect to need glasses for arms-length & reading distances.

-Astigmatism is an irregularity in the curvature of the eye that causes visual distortion at all distances.
-Toric IOLs can correct astigmatism and provide clearer distance vision without glasses, but patients still require reading glasses following surgery.
+Astigmatism correcting or toric IOLs can correct astigmatism, the irregular curvature of the eye that causes blurred vision at all distances.
+Toric IOLs can provide clear vision at one distance without glasses, but patients will likely still need glasses for arms-length & reading distances.